sourander/doc-skeleton/README.md

 * [MkDocs static i18n](https://github.com/ultrabug/mkdocs-static-i18n) for multilanguage
 * [MkDocs Awesome Pages](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin) for page ordering

+If you do not have a reason for using multilanguage, you can also delete the dependency `poetry remove mkdocs-static-i18n` and remove the plugin from `mkdocs.yml`.

 ## Run local build

 To build the project locally to `site/`, you can simply run `poetry run mkdocs build`